Pele Broberg: Political career

 Broberg was not politically active until he ran for the Inatsisartut election in 2018.
 He was elected with 208 votes, the second most votes for Naleraq after party founder Hans Enoksen, and became minister for finance in a coalition government with Siumut, Naleraq, Atassut and Nunatta Qitornai.
 As minister for finance, Broberg proposed halving the corporation tax in Greenland.
 Naleraq resigned from the governing coalition on 10 September 2018, and Broberg was replaced by Vittus Qujaukitsoq (Nunatta Qitornai) as minister for finance.

 At the 2019 Danish general election Broberg ran for Naleraq and got 863 votes without being elected.
 Broberg had leave from Inatsisartut during the parliamentary election campaign.

 In 2021, Broberg ran in both the Inatsisartut election and municipal election, and he was re-elected to Inatsisartut and elected to the municipal council in Sermersooq Municipality.
-After the election, he became minister for foreign affairs, trade, climate and business in the Egede cabinet.
+After the election, he became minister for foreign affairs, trade, climate and business in the First Egede cabinet.

 19 September 2021, the Danish newspaper Berlingske ran an interview with Broberg, where he stated that the word "Rigsfællesskabet" (The unity of the Realm) should be abolished because it pretends that Greenland and the Faroe Islands are on an equal footing with Denmark, which according to Broberg is not the case as he believes that it is a Danish supremacy.
 Broberg prefers the term "det danske rige" (The Danish realm) instead.
 He also stated that it should be discussed whether only Greenlanders with Inuit background should be able to vote in a possible upcoming referendum on Greenlandic independence.
-Premier of Greenland Múte Bourup Egede distanced himself from his minister's statements in a press release, and the opposition parties Siumut and Demokraatit also oppose dividing the population into groups with different rights.
-The chairman of Demokraatit Jens Frederik Nielsen thought that such policies were reminiscent of the former Soviet Union.
+Premier of Greenland Múte Bourup Egede distanced himself from his minister's statements in a press release, and the opposition parties Siumut and Demokraatit also opposed dividing the population into groups with different rights.
+The chairman of Demokraatit Jens-Frederik Nielsen thought that such policies were reminiscent of the former Soviet Union.
 The support party Atassut also criticized Broberg and expressed their distrust of him as minister.
 On 27 September, Múte Bourup Egede took over the foreign affairs and climate areas from Broberg.
+He was later elected as Chairman of Naleraq on 25 June 2022 at an extraordinary congress, following the resignation of party founder Hans Enoksen.